 Web accessibility refers to the usability of websites by people of all abilities and disabilities.

-Liferay DXP and Liferay Portal EE are tested for compliance with WCAG 2.0 standard and attempt to satisfy all AA requirements for end user facing UIs and interactions.
-If specific elements of the product violate the standard, then the resolution of those issues would fall under the Liferay DXP and Liferay Portal EE Product Defects policy.
+The product is tested for compliance with WCAG 2.1 standard and attempt to satisfy all AA requirements for end user facing UIs and interactions.
+If specific elements of the product violate the standard, then the resolution of those issues would fall under the Product Defects policy.

 Liferay is not required to address accessibility issues concerning portal or portlet administration, authenticated user experience, application administration or control panel issues.

 Text or contrast issues are the responsibility of the customer to resolve through theming or further customization.

 The revised standards for Section 508 is WCAG 2.0 conformance.
 As such, issues dealing with Section 508 of the Rehabilitation Act of 1973 or Americans with Disabilities Act (ADA) standards will be approached as compliance with the WCAG 2.0 AA standard.